PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 Names
 =====

-Names are the most fundamental means of communicating the intent and purpose of code.
-Wise choices of names can greatly improve the understandability of code, while inadequate naming can obfuscate what the code is supposed to be doing.
+Names are our most fundamental means of communicating the intent and purpose of code.
+Wisely chosen names can greatly improve the understandability of code, while inadequate names can obfuscate what the code is supposed to be doing.

 * PlasmaPy generally uses the :pep:`8` conventions for variable names.